St. Thomas Aquinas Secondary School (Brampton)

-St. Thomas Aquinas or STA is a catholic secondary school in Brampton, Ontario.
-It has an arts program consisting of drama, dance, vocals, instrumental music and visual arts.
-It is one of two secondary schools with an arts program under Dufferin-Peel Catholic District School Board including St. Roch Catholic Secondary School.
-Another art school which is public and located in Brampton is Mayfield Secondary School.
+St. Thomas Aquinas or STA is a Catholic secondary school in Bramalea, Brampton, Ontario.
+It is under Dufferin-Peel Catholic District School Board.
+The school's principal is Peter Petruccelli.

-Location
+History

-St. Thomas Aquinas Secondary School, one of the oldest school communities in Brampton, originally occupied a new building at 115 Glenvale Boulevard (built in the Bramalea G-section in 1975), opening for classes in September 1976 with an enrollment of 500 students and offering Grades 7-10 (by 1982 Grades 9-13 were offered).
-A "portapak" addition was built in the Fall of 1980 on the south side of the building, and increasing amounts of portables were also added to handle increasing enrollment over the years.
+St. Thomas Aquinas Secondary School, one of the oldest school communities in Brampton, originally occupied a new building at 115 Glenvale Boulevard (built in the Bramalea G-section in 1975), opening for classes in September 1976 with an enrolment of 500 students and offering Grades 7-10 (by 1982 Grades 9-13 were offered).
+A "portapak" addition was built in the Fall of 1980 on the south side of the building, and increasing amounts of portables were also added to handle increasing enrolment over the years.

-The school changed locations to its current building at 25 Corporation Dr. near Torbram in 1992, due to increasing student enrollment.
+The school changed locations to its current building at 25 Corporation Dr. near Torbram in 1992, due to increasing student enrolment.
 The old building at 115 Glenvale became a holding school, housing the new regional school for the north region, Robert F. Hall Catholic Secondary School and eventually housing St. Marguerite d'Youville SS for a number of years.
 It is currently the home of Holy Name of Mary CSS.

 The present 3-story, 17 acre location at 25 Corporation Dr. went through renovations to add the "new section" in 2001.
 The section consists of English classes and the Brian J. Dunn theatre.